dydra/replication.js/README.md

 - intermediate graphs
   each a collection of triples
-  each captures the object field changes associated with a given application
+  each captures the object property changes associated with a given application
     model transaction
   a JSON-LD context governs the relation between terms and property values
   each associated with a revision to enable undo/redo